The biggest pros and cons of bad credit loans

 Lower rates than credit cards or payday loans

 Bad credit loans come with higher interest rates than other types of personal loans.
-Rates may be similar to those of credit cards, which averaged 20.66 percent in May.
+Rates may be similar to or higher than those of credit cards, which averaged 20.70 percent in October.

 But credit card interest compounds daily.
 It adds up more quickly than a personal loan’s simple interest.